sdb-cloud-ops/sdb-cloud-ops.github.io/README.md

 print("*" + sha1(sha1('secretpass'.encode('utf-8')).digest()).hexdigest().upper())
 ```
 ###### How to use the script
 > Save the script in a file named `hash_password.py`, replacing `secretpass` with a secure password.
-Make sure it is executable with - `chmod +x hash_password.py`, then run the script with `python3 hash_password.py`.
-It will print the hashed password to the command line, where you can copy and paste directly to the `memsql-cluster.yaml` file within the quotes by the `adminHashedPassword:`
+Make sure it is executable with `chmod +x hash_password.py`, then run the script with `python3 hash_password.py`.
+It will print the hashed password to the command line, where you can copy and paste directly to the `memsql-cluster.yaml` file.
-> <br></br>

 Create a namespace for the Kubernetes Objects
 ```